fbpx

 Safe co-sleeping and breastfeeding

 How should I sleep with my baby?
-Frequent questions about co-sleeping and bed-sharing
+Frequently asked questions about co-sleeping and bed-sharing

-A lot of our users have asked us about babies and sleep, and to no surprise, nights, co-sleeping, and breastfeeding are two of the issues that most concern families with children up to 3 years old.
+Many LactApp users have asked about babies and sleep, and it’s no surprise that nighttime, co-sleeping, and breastfeeding are two of the issues that most concern families with children up to 3 years old.

-But one thing is to talk about co-sleeping and bed-sharing in general, and another thing is to talk about all the worries that arise when we put them into practice.
-So here we will reassure you and try to answer your worries, or at least those that concern you the most.
+But one thing is talking about co-sleeping and bed-sharing in general, and another is talking about all the worries that arise when implementing these practises.
+So here, we will reassure you and try to answer your questions, or at least those that concern you the most.

 Are there different ways of co-sleeping and bed-sharing?

-The term “co-sleeping” means to sleep in close proximity to your baby, but not necessarily in the same bed, and “bed-sharing” means to share the same bed.
+The term “co-sleeping” means sleeping in close proximity to your baby but not necessarily in the same bed, and “bed-sharing” means sharing the same bed.

-This is an important distinction because we often think we either have to sleep in the same bed or we have to leave the baby in a separate cot or crib, and often, none of these options are convincing for mothers.
-The first one doesn’t convince you because you might be afraid to crush or hit your baby, and the second one either because you don’t want a barrier between you or you are uncomfortable having to get up to breastfeed each time.
+This is an important distinction because mothers often think they either have to sleep in the same bed or leave their baby in a separate baby cot or crib and often, none of these options are convincing to mothers.
+The first one doesn’t convince you because you might be afraid to crush or hit your baby, and the second one either because you don’t want a barrier between you and your baby or you are uncomfortable having to get up to breastfeed each time.

 I have heard that bed-sharing is not safe in the first 3 months.
-Is it true?
+Is that true?

 There is a lot of debate, discussion, and contradictions among the scientific community about this stage.
 The evidence is not clear.
 Some studies point to more risk, while others point to information bias and systematic errors in previous evidence.